NeuraByte-UCSD-ITS/nutrirate/README.md

 ## Assessment of Missingness

-- In our dataset the 'rating' column has a large number of missing values (15,036 missing).
-We gathered that people who have neither an exceptionally great nor exceptionally horrible experience with a recipe are less likely to rate a recipe as they have less incentives to do so.
-This leads us to believe that this column is NMAR
+In our dataset the 'rating' column has a large number of missing values (15,036 missing).
+We gathered that people who have neither an exceptionally great nor exceptionally horrible experience with a recipe are less likely to rate a recipe as they have less of motive to do so.
+This leads us to believe that the 'rating' is NMAR.

 We now investigate whether the missingness of the 'rating' column depends on other features by performing permutation tests on two different variables:
 1. `'protein'` – a feature central to our hypothesis
 2. `'minutes'` – a feature (priori) that we expect may not influence the decision to leave a rating

 By comparing the distributions of these features between rows where 'rating' is missing and where it is not, we can assess if the missingness is systematically related to them.

 > Protein and Ratings